Brian-Machiestay/Project-portfolio-01/README.md

 * I want to see representative bar and pie charts, if a user hovers on a bar, it should be selected and show the average score of roads in that region as well as the highest road score.

+## Acceptance Criteria
+* It is done when the Data Visualization (Landing Page) is linked to the Chart pages (Ghana road, pie).

+* It is done when the user hovers around a bar or a pie chart and brings up the average score of roads and the highest road score and other relevant statistics.
+* It is done when there is pie chart, bar chart, line and scatterd graph all embeded within the application and with a click on each, it fetches data out for the user to see.

 ## Credits
+We are grateful for the support coming from our Mentors of the ALX software engineering fraternity and our peers of Cohort 6 for their help in diverse ways.
 ## Licence
 Please refer to the MIT licence in the repository